Table of Contents

 Can IFC Viewer edit or delete my files, or is it just viewing them?

-By default it reads your files to display the model and BCF data.
-It only writes when you explicitly use save features such as Save to Teams/SharePoint for BCF files or Microsoft Lists synchronization, and those actions require additional write permissions.
-It does not delete files automatically.
+By default, the app reads files to display model and BCF data.
+It writes only when you use save features such as Save to Teams/SharePoint or Microsoft Lists synchronization, and those actions require additional write permissions.
+The app does not delete files automatically.

 The IFC Viewer needs permission to read IFC and BCF files stored in your company's SharePoint and Teams so it can load them directly into the tab.
 If you use save features for BCF files or Microsoft Lists integration, the app also needs write permissions for those actions.